alexsayal/Higgs_Boson_Identification/Project/HELP_GUI.md

         FISHER SCORE
             A box shows for input of the desired number of features to retain.
-            The function calculates de fisher score for all features and returns the set with the desired number of features that return a higher score.
+            The function calculates the fisher score for all features and returns the set with the desired number of features that return a higher score.
             Press RUN to perform this selection.

     All the methods are applied to the training set.
 The features of the testing set are also selected, based on the training results.